Author Guidelines

 Abstract Indexing

-Articles published in Jambura Journal of Mathematics have appeared in the following indexed:
+Articles published in the Jambura Journal of Mathematics have appeared in the following indexed:

 Form of Manuscript

-The paper should be written in Bahasa or English.
-When submitting the manuscript, the PDF file is preferred (but also could use MS word).
-If it is accepted, the manuscripts should be prepared in LaTeX which can be downloaded from our website.
+The paper should be written in English.
+When submitting the manuscript, use PDF files generated from our LaTeX template.
 Make sure that your paper has an abstract, keywords, and phrases.
-Avoid complicated formulas in the title as well as in the abstract.
+Avoid complicated formulas in the title and abstract.

-IMPORTANT: Since the manuscript undergoes a double-blind review process, all author(s) personal information should be removed and excluded from the main document as well as file names.
-Please make sure the following are not included in your manuscript: names, acknowledgments, university information, contact information, etc. You would be able to add all this information later if your manuscript is accepted for publication.
+IMPORTANT: Since the manuscript undergoes a double-blind review process, all author(s) personal information should be removed and excluded from the main document and file names.
+Please ensure the following are not included in your manuscript: names, acknowledgments, university information, contact information, etc. You can add all this information later if your manuscript is accepted for publication.

 Abstract

-The abstract must be presented in English and Bahasa for an Indonesian manuscript, and use only English for an English manuscript.
-It should summarize the main result(s) and, possibly, the method(s) used, in at most 200 words.
-If the paper is a survey paper, it must be indicated so in the abstract.
+The abstract must be presented in English.
+It should summarize the main result(s) and, possibly, the method(s) used in at most 200 words.
+If the paper is a survey paper, it must be indicated in the abstract.

 Figures

 If any, figures should be supplied in a form suitable for photographic reproduction after the printer has inserted any necessary lettering in the correct type.
-They should be printed or drawn in black ink on good white paper, at approximately the size that they will be printed.
+They should be printed or drawn in black ink on good white paper at approximately the size they will be printed.

 References